 The systems work.
 Period.
 They are popular because they become an invaluable tool for both home owners and businesses for reasons I don’t have to explain to people who need them.
 Card access is, in the case on many of our clients, an essential service they simply cannot live without.

 As I dove into the home automation field I had more and more home owners approach me about ways to apply the same principals do their homes, but without needing to use cards or fobs to provide the opening.
-Things like blue tooth locks come to mind when we look at remote opening, but they typically do not come with on-board audit trailing and the best ones come with a smart key application that, as we talked about in an earlier article, is unreliable to say the least.

 There are two options (with a few hundred set-ups) for key-free opening with audit trail on a system that is not card controlled.
 Both are controlled by a smart phone, and both rely on some third party applications that are simple to install but may require some setup assistance.